How to Prepare Your Yard For Winter

 Winterize Your Irrigation

-During the fall, your grass doesn’t need as much water as it does during the summer and late spring.
-Watering your lawn can cause your grass to freeze as the temperatures drop.
+Now that fall is coming to an end, it’s a very important step to winterize your system.
+This means shutting down the system and draining all the water from it.
+Winterization prevents your pipes from freezing and ultimately bursting, along with your sprinkler heads.
+With lower temperatures, there’s no need to water your lawn during the winter, as doing so can cause your grass to freeze as the temperatures drop.
 Be sure to winterize your irrigation system and give your grass a break from watering.
 It will keep it healthier and happier.

 Start Some Compost